mehulagg/gitlab_test/doc/user/application_security/secret_detection/index.md

 GitLab 11.9 includes a new check called Secret Detection.
 It scans the content of the repository to find API keys and other information that should not be there.

-GitLab displays identified secrets as part of the SAST reports visibly in a few places:
+GitLab displays identified secrets visibly in a few places:

 - [Security Dashboard](../security_dashboard/)
 - Pipelines' **Security** tab